Research

 MERID (Media Enabled Research Interface and Database) developed in partnership with members of the Cornell Computer Science Department.

-My interest was to better understand how musicians conceptualised their own creative inputs into orchestral performance.
-Over the course of a three-part qualitative study including questionnaires and interviews and involving the development of a new online video-stimulated recall tool (MERID) to help orchestral musicians report on specific experiences in the rehearsal and performance process, I was able to obtain near to real-time data about what musicians are thinking, feeling and responding to when they perform.
+Cayenna's interest was to better understand how musicians conceptualised their own creative inputs into orchestral performance.
+Over the course of a three-part qualitative study including questionnaires and interviews and involving the development of a new online video-stimulated recall tool (MERID) to help orchestral musicians report on specific experiences in the rehearsal and performance process, she was able to obtain near to real-time data about what musicians are thinking, feeling and responding to when they perform.

-What this work revealed was the extremely complex, contingent and precarious meshwork of influences and action which musicians are constantly negotiating to determine exactly both how to characterise and precisely when to play their parts.
-Decisions which are influenced far beyond the visible hierarchies many people take for granted.
+'What this work revealed was the extremely complex, contingent and precarious meshwork of influences and action which musicians are constantly negotiating to determine exactly both how to characterise and precisely when to play their parts.
+Decisions which are influenced far beyond the visible hierarchies many people take for granted.'

-My theory of orchestral performance will be published in an upcoming co-authored chapter with Eric Clarke later in 2023.
+Cayenna's theory of orchestral performance will be published in an upcoming co-authored chapter with Eric Clarke later in 2023.

 If you can't wait, you can read the full 459-page(!) thesis here.